 Minimalist product page for the website devoted to zero-waste living

 Catchy but scannable typography as a crucial part of any design concept continues to keep its high presence in web and mobile layouts.
-It’s even hard to call it a trend as it should be seen as default and crucial part of the UI design process.
+It’s even hard to call it a trend as it should be seen as the default and crucial part of the UI design process.
 Designers pay much attention to keeping it not only beautiful but also readable with typographic hierarchy and choice of proper fonts.
 Yet, there is a noticeable trend of more and more interfaces designed around typography as the core of the user experience design and attractiveness, with no images at all.
-The visual and emotional appeal, in this case, is reached with not only the search for interesting and original fonts but also with animation, color contrast, filled and outline letters in one piece of text and other tricks.
+The visual and emotional appeal, in this case, is reached with not only the search for interesting and original fonts but also with animation, color contrast, filled and outline letters in one piece of text, and other tricks.
 What’s more, design approaches now demonstrate deeper care about text content itself and its integration into the layout.
-For example, informative and catchy taglines have shown growing presence as a part of web interfaces, especially in landing pages.
+For example, informative and catchy taglines have shown a growing presence as a part of web interfaces, especially on landing pages.

 Typography-based interactive website for a digital marketing agency

 Many examples in this post feature another trend: the transparent background for navigation elements.
 Now designers find a good level of contrast to make the navigation visible and legible instead of marking out special zones with another background.
 Such an approach supports the feeling of the integrity of all the layout.
 The most popular zone to apply such a trick is website headers that are often sticky in the process of scrolling the page but non-distractive for users due to such a neat presentation.

 Elegant website for the hairdresser brand uses a sticky transparent header